Ixeemo/SSP/README.md

-Load balancer working with given topology basen on least connection algorithm.
+Load balancer working with a given topology based on the least connections algorithm.

 Project is based on Floodlight v1.0, v1.1.

 Main components are in src/main/java/pl/agh/edu/pl package.
-Several class are similar to classes provided during labolatories or the same.
+Several class are similar or identical to classes provided during labolatories.

-Additional are added following classes:
+Additionaly the following classes are added:
 - Hosts
 - Route
 - SdnLinkListener

+More information can be found in the file "Dokumentacja.pdf"